OpenELAB/Smart-Energy-System/README.md

 ## 🚀 Future Outlook

 - **Multi-Sensor Integration**: Adding more sensors such as temperature and humidity sensors to provide a comprehensive environmental monitoring system.
-- **AI-powered Predictions**: Implementing machine learning to predict energy usage patterns based on historical data and adjusting power distribution automatically.
 - **Optimizing Solar Panel Efficiency**: Future integration with more efficient solar cells to improve energy collection and storage.
-- **Remote Management**: Expanding support for multiple devices connected to the cloud for easier control via a smartphone app.
+- **Remote Management**: Future versions of this project may explore the possibility of integrating a cloud platform to enable remote monitoring and control of the system via a smartphone app.

+---